SnehaJoshi11/MechaCar_Statistical_Analysis/README.md

 - Run t-tests to determine if the manufacturing lots are statistically different from the mean population
 - Design a statistical study to compare vehicle performance of the MechaCar vehicles against vehicles from other manufacturers.
 - For each statistical analysis, you’ll write a - summary interpretation of the findings.

+## Requirements

+- Linear Regression to Predict MPG
+- Summary Statistics on Suspension Coils
+- T-Test on Suspension Coils
+- Design a Study Comparing the MechaCar to the Competition